Amit-guha/Weather/README.md

  * [Square Retrofit](https://square.github.io/retrofit/)

 **Credit :** <br/>
-  Thank you [OpenWeatherMap API](https://openweathermap.org/) for providing me the API KEY and also thank to other github resources where i get the idea about weather app
+  Thank you [OpenWeatherMap API](https://openweathermap.org/) for providing me the API KEY and also thank to other github resources where i get the idea about weather app.